 What is a care leavers local offer?

-The Children and Social Work Act 2017 ensures that all local authorities establish a Corporate Parenting Board, and publish a 'local offer for care leavers', setting out the services on offer from both the local authority and other agencies.
+The Children and Social Work Act 2017 ensures that all local authorities establish a Corporate Parenting Board, and publish a 'local offer for care leavers'.
+The local offer for care leavers' should explain the services on offer from both the local authority and other agencies.

 The local authority must publish information about: